 You can ask for your jury service to be deferred.
 You can only do this once and for no more than 12 months from the original date.

-If you want to be excluded from jury service altogether you need to write to the Jury Management Team setting out your reasons why.
-However, unless you have already served as a juror within the previous two years, your call-up is likely to be deferred.
+If you want to be excluded from jury service, you need to write to the Jury Management Team at the Customer Service Centre setting out your reasons why.
+If you have already served as a juror within the last two years, your call-up is likely to be deferred.

 How long jury service lasts

-If you have been called up for jury service you should let your employer know:
+If you have been called for jury service, you should:

-If your employer mistreats you for taking jury service you should first of all follow the grievance procedure outlined in your contract.
+If your employer mistreats you for taking jury service, you should follow the grievance procedure in your contract.

 Where to get help

-If you have any queries about jury service in Northern Ireland, contact the Jury Management Team on:
+If you have any queries about jury service, contact: